 Higher Education: In addition to business reopening plans, the local higher education institutions have provided information on their reopening but since TC3 is part of SUNY their plan must go to the state for approval before making any announcements.
 Mr. Kruppa stated that all higher educational institutions are working together as he has weekly calls with all of them sharing ideas and being uniform in communication and approach in requested behaviors of students and faculty as they return.
-Multiple meetings are had each week with the leadership from the Cornell Health Center and Ithaca College's Hammond Health Center in their approach to inform their campus students and faculty's return in a safe manner which includes the communications group which also includes Dominick Recckio, Communications Manager and Katie Borgella, Planning Director.
+Multiple meetings are had each week with the leadership from the Cornell Health Center and Ithaca College's Hammond Health Center in their approach to inform their campus students and faculty's return in a safe manner which includes the community.
+Mr. Kruppa spoke further on communication where Ms. Hillson is part of the communications group which also includes Dominick Recckio, Communications Manager and Katie Borgella, Planning Director.
 They are communicating clearly to the students, faculty, and staff as they return of the expectations and what reopening is going to look like which also includes the community.
 Mr. Kruppa noted that there is a separate workgroup working on the public information component.
-He also stated that Cayuga Health Systems and Dr. Evelyn have been doing pilot work with Cornell University and TC3 in any testing efforts they have related to returning.
+He also stated that Cayuga Health Systems and Dr. Evelyn have been doing pilot work with Cornell University on large-scale sampling and feels confident in supporting Ithaca College, Cornell University and TC3 in any testing efforts they have related to returning.
 Cayuga Health Systems is greatly appreciated in the county providing testing services.